You are probably familiar with yoga, asanas and maybe meditation. But have you heard of laughter yoga?

 Laugher enhances the release of the happy hormones that you may have heard of “endorphins”.
 These happy hormones act as a natural pain killer.
 Laughter yoga has the power to release emotional and physical stress.
 By reducing stress, your immune system will be more robust.

-Laughter also reduces blood pressure; it can help people suffering some respiratory ailments like asthma and bronchitis by increasing the lung capacity and releasing the mucus.
+Laughter also reduces blood pressure; it can help people suffering from respiratory ailments like asthma and bronchitis by increasing the lung capacity and releasing the mucus.

 Laughter yoga isn’t meditation, but it certainly provides you with a break from experiencing anger, stress, sadness, guilt or any other negative emotions, which in itself will make you feel better.